ishanjain1502/tp-shipi/README.md

 # Multiple Window 3D Scene using Three.js

+## What i am trying to do
+just playaround with stuff

 ## Introduction
 This project demonstrates a unique approach to creating and managing a 3D scene across multiple browser windows using Three.js and localStorage.
 It's designed for developers interested in advanced web graphics and window management techniques.